kleene-project/klee/docs/klee_image_rm.md

 ## Examples
-You can remove an image using its ID or its nametag.
+You can remove an image using its ID, a unique initial segment of the ID, or its nametag.
-If just a name is supplied, Kleened will assume the tag `latest`.
+If a name without a tag is supplied, Kleened will assume the tag is `latest`.

 It is not possible to remove an image if any containers or other images is based on it.